 After a day of running around the bases, we deserve the easy home run.
-That is when you make this Healthy Beef Taco Skillet.
-A one-pan pleaser made with lean ground beef, rice, black beans, and whatever other Mexican-ish ingredients you care to throw its way, this recipe is the kind of meal I make when I don’t know what else to make.
+That is when you make this nutritious Taco Skillet.
+A one-pan pleaser made with lean, healthy ground beef, rice, black beans, and whatever other Mexican-ish ingredients you care to throw its way, this recipe is the kind of meal I make when I don’t know what else to make.

 Mexican food?
 Always.
-Nutritious ingredients?
+Wholesome ingredients?
 Necessary.
 One pan to wash at the end?
 GRAND SLAM.

-Lately, I’ve been growing a bit weary of my own cooking, and it’s been harder to find the energy to cook dinner at the end of the day.
-Are you finding the same?
+Lately, I’ve been growing a bit weary of my own cooking, and it’s been harder to find the energy to make dinner at the end of the day.
+Do you find the same?

 Delicious.
 The ground beef gives this recipe old-school taco flavor, and it hit the spot.

-Of course if you prefer, you can swap the ground beef for ground turkey for a turkey taco skillet or use ground chicken if that is what you have around.
+Of course if you prefer, you can swap the ground beef and make a turkey taco skillet or use ground chicken if that is what you have around.
 I have ideas for a vegetarian version below too.

-Pile this beef taco skillet with veggies into your bowl as is, or use it in one of the tasty taco and burrito-ish spin offs suggested below.
+Pile this taco skillet with veggies into your bowl as is, or use it in one of the tasty taco and burrito-ish spin-offs suggested below.